huijing/personal-website-v3/src/content/blog/2015-08-02-people-are-the-problem.md

 When I started out, I simply couldn't understand what a framework was.
 Somehow my little brain just couldn't compute the concept.
 It sounds weird, but that's just how it was.
 Now I've sort of settled in on the definition that frameworks are like pre-built components.

 All frameworks are based on their respective languages.
-Being a front-end developer, I'm going to talk more about Javascript and CSS frameworks.
+Being a front-end developer, I'm going to talk more about JavaScript and CSS frameworks.
 So frameworks like Bootstrap and Foundation, to me, are libraries of pre-built components you can use to build your website.

-But at their core, it's simply just HTML, CSS and Javascript.
+But at their core, it's simply just HTML, CSS and JavaScript.
 Libraries and plugins function the same way.
 They consist of pre-written code which provide various functionalities that other developers can just add to their own projects without having to spend the time coding their own.

 But this is what I love about the web.
 Most people open-source their code and share it with other developers.
 Want a responsive navigation menu?
 I'm sure there are at least twenty different plugins (I didn't really check) that you can use, take your pick.